The Dow Jones industrial average was up 200 points.

 Leakey said in the United States, no.

-So these kooks, do you understand what they were hoping.
+So these kooks, do you understand what they were hoping?

 They wanted impeachment.

-They wanted war tribes, war crimes trials.
+They wanted war crimes trials.

-They wanted Nuremberg type things.
+They wanted Nuremberg-type things.

 They wanted Lieberman strung up and flogged.

-None of it's gonna happen.
+None of it's going to happen.

 And they're the ones feeling sold out.